interledger/rafiki/packages/backend/src/telemetry/privacy.md

 # Privacy in Rafiki Telemetry

-Rafiki telemetry is designed with privacy in mind.
-User data is anonymized and no identifiable information is collected from the user.
-Transactions can come from any user to a Rafiki instance, so the privacy concerns we are addressing are at the Rafiki instance level in the network, not at the user level.
+Rafiki telemetry is designed with a strong emphasis on privacy.
+The system anonymizes user data and refrains from collecting identifiable information.
+Since transactions can originate from any user to a Rafiki instance, the privacy measures are implemented at the Rafiki instance level in the network.
+This means that at the individual level, the data is already anonymous as single Rafiki instances service transactions for multiple users.

 ## Differential Privacy and Local Differential Privacy